-- ✓ Approach ✓ Chemical Substance Management Policy ✓ Overview - Chemical Substance Management Initiatives at Each Product Life Cycle Stage
+- ✓ Approach ✓ Chemical Substance Management Policy ✓ Overview - Chemical Substance Management Initiatives at Each Product Lifecycle Stage - ▼ Initiatives to Reduce or Eliminate Chemical Substances of Concern

 Chemical substances are indispensable for people to lead comfortable and fulfilling lives.
 Failure to properly manage chemical substances, however, can result in accidents that put human health and ecosystems at enormous risk.
 In addition to compliance with related laws and regulations, the Lion Group strives to ensure the strict management of chemical substances at all stages from product development to use and disposal in accordance with its own independent standards.